An Udawalawe Safari Tour is a perfect way to get up close and personal with some of Sri Lanka’s most exotic wildlife.

-The Uawalawe Safari Tour takes around 3-4 hours and as I said earlier, the best time to do the safari is early morning.
+The Uawalawe Safari Tour takes around 3 to 4 hours and as I said earlier, the best time to do the Udawalawe Safari is early morning.
 This is the first safari I have been on and it definitely did not disappoint.

 Looking for elephants on the Udawalawe Safari

 There were hundreds of peacock’s either perched high on the branches of a dead tree or scurrying around in the bushes below.
 There are many different bird species that call this place home and a passionate bird watcher would be in heaven on the Udawalawe Safari.

 I also spotted several crocodiles as we approached the reservoir inside the park and not too far away was a herd of water buffaloes drinking from the lake.

 But of course, the main attraction on the Udawalawe Safari is the Sri Lankan elephants.
 There are approximately 600 male and female elephants roaming around so your chances are very high that you will come across these magnificent creatures.